Makoplasty Robotic partial knee resurfacing is a less invasive solution designed to restore the feeling of a natural knee.

 The process begins with a detailed evaluation, including an office visit with Dr. Tarlow for specific knee history, detailed physical exam and standing 4 view knee x-ray series.
 Usually, other special imaging tests are not required.
 After the decision to perform Makoplasty is finalized, three main steps are completed to assure accurate sizing, precise implant alignment and proper balancing of the knee.
 Makoplasty is an outpatient procedure with patients discharged to home from the Outpatient Surgery Center, alert and walking.
 Typical recovery includes using a cane or walker for a week and return to driving within 1-2 weeks.
 Most people return to work in 1-4 weeks.
 As a knee arthroplasty procedure (CPT 27446), MAKOplasty® is typically covered by all health insurers.

 Mako is changing the way joint replacement surgeries are performed by providing each patient with a personalized surgical experience based on their specific diagnosis and anatomy.
 The virtual 3D model and the Mako Robotic System allows surgeons to create each patient’s surgical plan in the operating room.
 During surgery, the surgeon validates that plan and makes any necessary adjustments to optimize implant fit.
 The surgeon then guides the robotic-arm to execute that plan.
 Dr. Tarlow is an enthusiastic early adopter of this transformative technology.

-Stryker Triathlon is the proprietary implant system designed for use with the Mako Robot for Total Knee Replacement.
+Restoris MCK Partial Knee Implant System is the proprietary implant system designed for use with the Mako Robot for Partial (uni) Knee Replacement.